wajeeh005/100-Days-coding/Day 8/Caesar Cipher/README.md

 8. Type 'yes' if you want to go again.
 Otherwise type 'no'.

     If they type 'yes' then ask them for the direction/text/shift again and call the caesar() function again?

-             Hint: Try creating a while loop that continues to execute the program if the user types 'yes'.
+      **HINT**:  Try creating a while loop that continues to execute the program if the user types 'yes'.